ItsIgnacioPortal/hacker-scoper/README.md

 ## F.A.Q
 - **Q: How does the "company" scope matching actually work?**
-A: It works by looking for company name matches in a local copy of the [firebounty](https://firebounty.com/) database (JSON Formatted).
-After it finds a match, it'll filter your URLs according to the scopes that firebounty detected for that company.
+A: It works by looking for company-name matches in a local copy of the [firebounty](https://firebounty.com/) database (`firebounty-scope-url_only.json`).
+After it finds a name match, it'll filter your URLs according to the scopes that firebounty detected for that company.

 ## Special thank you
 This project was inspired by the [yeswehack_vdp_finder](https://github.com/yeswehack/yeswehack_vdp_finder)